Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 We take safety very seriously, as all organisations should.
 Because we hire out the hall without attending staff (we don’t have any staff!) it is important that hirers read, understand and observe all our safety policies.

+Emergency procedures are posted in the hall.
 You can find our health and safety policy and the information given to hirers on our policies and forms page.
 We also provide copies in the yellow health and safety folder, on the white cupboard in the side room.

 A few more details on our safety arrangements: